rubrikinc/rubrik-powershell-sdk/docs/powershell/outputs/Cluster.md

   - End of support date.
 - eosStatus: ClusterEosStatus
   - End of support status.
+- isTprEnabled: System.Boolean
+  - Indicates if TPR is enabled on the cluster.
 - systemStatusMessage: System.String
   - Human readable message explaining the systemStatus.
 - systemStatusAffectedNodes: list of ClusterNodes